mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 18 April 2025

-- The average temperature today is 8.2˚C,
+- The average temperature today is 8.43˚C,
-- With highs of 8.31˚C and lows of 6.03˚C,
+- With highs of 9.05˚C and lows of 7.62˚C,
-- It may feel like 7.79˚C with overcast clouds
+- It may feel like 6.84˚C with light rain
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
 - The pressure is 1010hPa and humidity is 75%
 - The sun will rise at 05:04 and set at 19:09